 The practical world is a job in an obscene and dishonest environment fit to be part of any tribunal chaired by Stalin.
 He loathes the petty authority that the vast majority of his colleagues exert over their students.
 He plays along with the duplicity of the regime and hates himself.

-Dr. Henka (Stalin) is a sly, duplicitous tyrant, amused to discover and find fault, to bully and abuse staff; he and his follow henchwomen, Madeline Ionian, and Kristy Paulson (Beria) are ruthless and ever on the alert in their pursuit of disloyal staff, dissenters, those who dare to see and to disagree with the distorted goals of the administration.
+Dr. Henka (Stalin) is a sly, duplicitous tyrant, amused to discover and find fault, to bully and abuse staff; he and his follow henchwomen, Jo-Anne Malta, and Christina Weatherson (Beria) are ruthless and ever on the alert in their pursuit of disloyal staff, dissenters, those who dare to see and to disagree with the distorted goals of the administration.
 Each of them motivated by their own dysfunction, their wounded childhoods.
 Their followers or loyalists are complacent and self-serving boot-lickers, eager to believe in the siren call of false virtue, to deflect observation from themselves and to betray a fellow teacher to curry favour.